This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do you calculate binding strip length needed?

-Measure your opening’s perimeter, then add 2-4 extra inches for overlap and finishing.
+You’ll need to measure your opening’s perimeter completely, then add 2-4 extra inches for overlap and finishing.

 Can you use straight-grain instead of bias strips?

-You can use straight-grain strips, but they won’t curve smoothly around corners like bias strips do.
-Straight grain works fine for straight edges but may pucker on curved openings.
+You can use straight-grain strips, but they won’t stretch around curves like bias strips do.

 How do you handle thick or bulky fabrics?